Stan Lee: Early career

-Lee entered the United States Army in early 1942 and served within the US as a member of the Signal Corps, repairing telegraph poles and other communications equipment.
+Lee entered the U.S. Army in early 1942 and served within the U.S. as a member of the Signal Corps, repairing telegraph poles and other communications equipment.
 He was later transferred to the Training Film Division, where he worked writing manuals, training films, slogans, and occasionally cartooning.
 His military classification, he said, was "playwright"; he added that only nine men in the U.S. Army were given that title.
-In the Army, Lee's division included many famous or soon-to-be famous people, including three-time Academy Award-winning director Frank Capra, New Yorker cartoonist Charles Addams, and children's book writer and illustrator Theodor Geisel, later known to the world as "Dr. Seuss."
+In the Army, Lee's division included many famous or soon-to-be famous people, including three-time Academy Award-winning director Frank Capra, New Yorker cartoonist Charles Addams, and children's book writer and illustrator Theodor Geisel, later known to the world as "Dr. Seuss".

 Vincent Fago, editor of Timely's "animation comics" section, which put out humor and talking animal comics, filled in until Lee returned from his World War II military service in 1945.
 Lee was inducted into the Signal Corps Regimental Association and was given honorary membership of the 2nd Battalion of 3rd U.S. Infantry Regiment out of Joint Base Lewis-McChord at the 2017 Emerald City Comic Con for his prior service.

 While in the Army, Lee received letters every week on Friday from the editors at Timely, detailing what they needed written and by when.
 Lee would write stories, then send them back on Monday.
 One week, the mail clerk overlooked his letter, explaining that nothing was in Lee's mailbox.
 The next day, Lee went by the closed mailroom and saw an envelope with the return address of Timely Comics in his mailbox.
 Not willing to miss a deadline, Lee asked the officer in charge to open the mailroom, but the latter refused.
 So Lee took a screwdriver and unscrewed the mailbox hinges, retrieving the envelope containing his assignment.
 The mailroom officer saw what he did and turned him into the base captain, who did not like Lee.
 He faced tampering charges and could have been sent to Leavenworth Prison.
 The colonel in charge of the Finance Department intervened and saved Lee from disciplinary action.

 In the mid-1950s, by which time the company was now generally known as Atlas Comics, Lee wrote stories in a variety of genres including romance, Westerns, humor, science fiction, medieval adventure, horror and suspense.
 In the 1950s, Lee teamed up with his comic book colleague Dan DeCarlo to produce the syndicated newspaper strip My Friend Irma, based on the radio comedy starring Marie Wilson.
 By the end of the decade, Lee had become dissatisfied with his career and considered quitting the field.